soniah/blog/content/posts/2010-02-26-serial-port-access-on-osx-to-cisco-devices.md

   * 8N1
   * 9600
   * no hardware or software flow control
-  * init string empty (so garbage doesn&#8217;t appear on screen when you connect) -- ctrl-A, O, Init string
+  * init string empty (so garbage doesn't appear on screen when you connect) -- ctrl-A, O, Init string
   * save settings as default (ctrl-A, O, Save setup as dfl)

 Always use colour: